 By choosing water over soda, you’re not only saving your overall health, you’re saving your oral health.
 The cavity-causing bacteria in our mouths love to eat sugar.
 The more we give them, the more acid those bacteria excrete onto our teeth.
 That acid causes cavities and tooth decay.
 Try to limit consumption to one soda a day and rinse with water after.
 Do it for your teeth!

 If you’ve had any dental work done, corn on the cob is not your friend.
 And if you have braces, you definitely shouldn’t eat corn off the cob.
 You could risk ripping your braces away from your teeth.
 Biting down on the corn cob can crack fillings and sealants, damage orthodontia, and compromise dentures.
 Even if your teeth aren’t at risk, one or more of your guests may be.
 Slice the corn off the cob and save everyone a trip to the dentist or orthodontist.

 Traditional potato salad recipes can have as many as 360 calories and over 20 grams of fat in one cup.
 Swap mayo for plain Greek yogurt and a dash of olive oil for a creamy texture everyone will love.
 Plus, no one will miss those calories you cut out.

-We don’t usually think of baked beans as an unhealthy 4th of July staple.
-But, they can be packed with added sugar and sodium we’re not reading the can’s label.
-Half a cup of traditional baked beans can have around 15 grams of sugar including high-fructose corn syrup, as well as pure fat for flavor.
+We don’t usually think of baked beans as an unhealthy summer staple.
+But, they can be packed with added sugar and sodium.
+Half a cup of traditional baked beans can have around 15 grams of sugar including high-fructose corn syrup, plus pure fat for flavor.
 Make homemade baked beans a healthier way.
 Use no-salt-added tomato sauce and leave out that half-pound of bacon or salt pork.
 Use pinto or cannellini beans, Dijon mustard, maple syrup for sweetness, and your favorite seasonings.
 This can cut down the sodium by 40 percent.